vishalj0501/hacktoberfest-2022/README.md

 2. You now have this repo in your github account.
 You must be able to see it in `github.com/your-github-username/hacktoberfest-2022`

 3. Go ahead and **clone** this repository from your account to your PC.
 At this point, make sure you have Git installed in your PC.
 Refer this [documentation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) from git for instructions.
 By using the command
-   `git clone https://github.com/<your-github-username>/hacktoberfest-2022` you can clone the repository.Now, you will find this repository/folder in your PC.
+   `git clone https://github.com/<your-github-username>/hacktoberfest-2022` you can clone the repository.
+Now, you will find this repository/folder in your PC.

 4. Open [Google-Colaboratory](https://colab.research.google.com/) in your browser and open a New Notebook.